10 – Your Man

 # 8 – Waste

 In the number eight spot on our Smash Mouth songs list we present the song entitled “Waste.”
 The song was released on the band’s breakout album entitled Astro Lounge.
 The song “Waste,” was released as the album’s fourth single.
-This one was a slow acoustic number that served as a nice change to the band’s very upbeat and rocking singles that they had already been released from the album.
+This one was a slow acoustic number that served as a nice change to the band’s very upbeat and rocking singles that they had already released from the album.

 # 7 – Pacific Coast Party

 This one starts out with a melody and groove that sounds like a cross between Barry White’s “Love Theme,” and the “Theme from Love Boat.”
-However, after a few measures the song sinks into the traditional and fun Smash Mouth rhythm and groove.
+However, after a few measures, the song sinks into the traditional and fun Smash Mouth rhythm and groove.
 The song “Pacific Coast Party,” was released on the band’s 2001 album entitled Smash Mouth.
 The song was released as the third single from the album.
-While it failed to break onto the Billboard Hot 100, it did make a dent on the Billboard Adult Contemporary charts speaking at number 23.
+While it failed to break onto the Billboard Hot 100, it did make a dent on the Billboard Adult Contemporary charts peaking at number 23.

 # 6 – Then the Morning Comes